-The single best piece of career advice that I have ever received is always spend less than you make.
-Why?
-Because doing so will ultimately give you the financial freedom to take almost any job you want, instead of being stuck in a job you hate.
+Why is this the best nugget of advice I’ve ever received?
+Because spending less than you make will ultimately give you the financial freedom to take almost any job you want, instead of being stuck in a job you hate.

-I can’t remember who gave me this advice, but I do know that consistently living well below my means has served me in countless ways.
-Adhering to this advice is what eventually enabled me to pursue the career of my dreams and live in accordance with my values and my purpose.
+I can’t remember who gave me this advice (although it definitely aligns with the mentality of my immigrant parents!), but I do know that consistently living well below my means has served me in countless ways.
+Following this advice is what eventually enabled me to pursue the career of my dreams (because I had saved enough to take a leap) and live in accordance with my values and my purpose.

 If I hadn’t followed this advice, chances are, my life would look very different.